 Dell kicked off its press conference at CES 2019 touting its position as the largest PC company, at least in terms of revenue.
 But it proved the point more literally when it introduced the Alienware Area-51m -- an enormous 17-inch gaming system that the company calls "the world's most powerful gaming laptop."

 Launched under the company's desktop gaming brand, this new behemoth crams modular desktop-level components into a streamlined, though hefty, laptop.
 Dell has equipped it with a ninth-gen Intel CPU and a 20-series overclockable Nvidia GPU -- about as good as it gets today.
 But the innovative part is that both can be upgraded -- although in the case of the GPU, it's hypothetical at this point, as you'd need new compatible parts to swap in.
 The system starts at around $2,000 and will be available on Jan.
 21.

 OLED has a wide gamut and contrast that makes colors pop, so it's natural you'd want it in a game display.
 To date, the few we've seen have all been small laptop displays.
 Dell's new 55-inch display 4K model, launched under the new Alienware Legend brand, comes with a game-friendly 120Hz refresh rate.
 It's not as big as the 65-inch BFGD LCD models, but we'd trade off size for OLED's superior look.
 Dell says it will have connections to work with both consoles and PCs, and at least the DisplayPort connector will support variable refresh.
 But we don't know much more about it.

-Making light of the previous model's much maligned "Dell XPS 13, which it says has now been "perfected."
-At the very least, the company seems to have solved the problem that plagued -- a webcam positioned below the screen that shot photos and video directly up the noses of users.
-The new and improved XPS 13 puts a micro HD webcam where it's supposed to be -- embedded into the bezel above the screen -- and features eighth-gen Intel CPUs, up to 16GB of RAM and plenty of display options." issue, Dell introduced a new version of its ultraportable
+Making light of the previous model's much maligned "nostril cam" issue, Dell introduced a new version of its ultraportable Dell XPS 13, which it says has now been "perfected."
+At the very least, the company seems to have solved the problem that plagued previous versions -- a webcam positioned below the screen that shot photos and video directly up the noses of users.
+The new and improved XPS 13 puts a micro HD webcam where it's supposed to be -- embedded into the bezel above the screen -- and features eighth-gen Intel CPUs, up to 16GB of RAM and plenty of display options.

-For its newBlack Edition, Dell created a new hinge design that allows you to store the computer's full-size active pen right at the top of the keyboard.
+For its new Inspiron 15 7000 2-in-1 Black Edition, Dell created a new hinge design that allows you to store the computer's full-size active pen right at the top of the keyboard.
 Drop the pen in the garage and it magnetically holds it in place.
 The hinge rotates so the pen remains accessible regardless of the position the screen is in.
 Close the screen to the keyboard and the pen is safely stowed inside.